In some cases, we earn commissions from affiliate links in our posts.

 The cast also includes Rosie Day and Brenock O'Connor as their children, Tina and Freddie Pemberton, along with Kim Fields as neighbor Rhoda and Kevin Nash as Troy, an interesting character from the caravan park.
-American readers will almost definitely recognize Kim Fields from her role as Tootie in the much-loved sitcom The Facts of Life – and Kevin Nash from his long career as a professional WWE wrestler.
+American readers will almost certainly recognize Kim Fields from her role as Tootie in the much-loved sitcom The Facts of Life – and Kevin Nash from his long career as a professional WWE wrestler.

 Our Living the Dream Interviewees